Quartet Tomography in Multiterminal Josephson Junctions

 \emph{Quartet Tomography in a three-terminal Josephson junction}.-- The two protocols described above to identify quartet contributions can be directly applied to experimental data.
 We now illustrate this with the analysis of the quartet contributions in the ABS spectrum measured in Ref.~\cite{Coraiola2023}.
 The device investigated in that work, shown in Fig.~\ref{fig-2Dot-ex}(d), consisted of three superconducting terminals (Al) coupled to a normal region (InAs).
 Terminals 1 and 2 (2 and 3) were connected to form a closed loop, hence enabling control over the phase difference $\varphi_{12}$ ($\varphi_{23}$) via integrated flux-bias lines.
 The DOS in the normal region was probed via tunneling spectroscopy, performed by applying a voltage bias $V_{\rm SD}$ to a fourth superconducting terminal.
 Further details about materials, fabrication and measurements can be found in Ref.~\cite{Coraiola2023}.
 Using the information of the tunneling spectra as a function of the two phase differences and with the help of a deep learning algorithm \cite{SM}, we reconstructed the phase dependence of the highest occupied ABS in this device, see Fig.~\ref{fig-2Dot-ex}(e).
 Notice that the ABS spectrum is presented in terms of the probe voltage and thus, it is offset by the gap of the superconducting probe \cite{Coraiola2023}, which has no influence in the tomography.
 From this ABS spectrum, and using the protocol described above, we obtained the coefficients of the quartet tomography $d^{(1)}_{nm}$ that are shown in Fig.~\ref{fig-2Dot-ex}(f).
 Again, the coefficient $d^{(1)}_{00}$ is not shown.
-Notice that the quartet contributions $d^{(1)}_{12}$ and $d^{(1)}_{21}$ related to the phases $\varphi^{\rm q}_3$ and $\varphi^{\rm q}_1$, respectively, have a relatively large magnitude resulting in a sizeable quartet contribution to the supercurrent.
-This is a consequence of the significant ABS hybridization in this device, which is clearly visible in the region $(\varphi_{12},\varphi_{23}) \sim (\pi,\pi)$ and whose signatures were amply discussed in Ref.~\cite{Coraiola2023}.
-This issue is further addressed in Ref.~\cite{SM}, where we also present an analysis illustrating the robustness of the quartet tomography.
+Notice that the quartet contributions $d^{(1)}_{12}$ and $d^{(1)}_{21}$ related to the phases $\varphi^{\rm q}_3$ and $\varphi^{\rm q}_1$, respectively, have a nonzero magnitude resulting in a nonzero quartet contribution to the supercurrent.
+As mentioned above, the specific values of $d^{(1)}_{12/21}$ do not reflect in general the quartet amplitudes in the supercurrent.
+However, in our experiments, in which we infer a relatively large hybridization (apparent in the large gap between the two upper ABSs), the extracted quartet contributions in Fig.~\ref{fig-2Dot-ex}(f) are in fact good estimates for the corresponding supercurrent amplitudes, as shown in Ref.~\cite{SM}.
+More importantly, the quartet contributions do not vanish, thus demonstrating their existence in this system.
+These quartet contributions are a consequence of the significant ABS hybridization in this device, which is clearly visible in the region $(\varphi_{12},\varphi_{23}) \sim (\pi,\pi)$ and whose signatures were amply discussed in Ref.~\cite{Coraiola2023}.
+This issue is further addressed in Ref.~\cite{SM}, where we also present an analysis of the robustness of the quartet tomography.

 \emph{Conclusions}.-- We have put forward two protocols to identify quartets in multiterminal Josephson junctions.
 In particular, we have shown how quartet contributions can be extracted from measurements of the ABS spectrum of a three-terminal hybrid Josephson junction \cite{Coraiola2023}.
 We have also shown that in heterostructures featuring several ABSs, as it is normally the case, quartets are intimately related to the hybridization of ABSs.
 It is worth stressing that the protocol based on the analysis of the CPR could, in principle, be used to identify quartets in CPR measurements in Andreev molecules \cite{Haxell2023,Matsuo2023a}.
 From a theoretical point of view, it would be interesting, among other things, to study the connection between quartets and topological states, as well as to investigate the impact of the spin-orbit interaction in these correlated tunneling events \cite{vanHeck2014,Coraiola2023a}.